Pyrenean Foothills (Mediterranean France)

 Day 6: Quillan to Foix

-You will be pleased to hear that there is no road going all the way up the castle, but there is still a bit more climbing to the base of the Château de Roquefixade (756m).
+You’ll be pleased to hear that there’s no road going all the way up to the castle, but there’s still a bit more climbing to the base of the Château de Roquefixade (756m).
 This beautiful balcony road with spectacular views takes us all the way back to our town centre hotel in Foix.
-Time for a much-deserved beer at the riverside microbrewery!
+We’d recommend making time for a much-deserved beer at the fantastic riverside microbrewery!

-Those wanting a longer ride have the option of climbing over the Col de Coudons (883m) and the Col de la Croix des Morts (898m) first thing or challenging yourself up the Prat d’Albis (1460m) – a climb made famous in the 2019 Tour de France.
+Those wanting a longer ride have the option of climbing over the Col de Coudons (883m) and the Col de la Croix des Morts (898m) first thing.
+Alternatively, you could challenge yourself up the Prat d’Albis (1460m) – a climb made famous in the 2019 Tour de France.

 Classic route: 72km with 1400m ascent [ride profile]